MarioGazo/23/README.md

 You need to run apache and MySQL server, run `db.sql` to create assets table and one example row.
-PHP script connects to localhost DB at port `3306`, it handles requests by detecting request method, checking its parameters and executing SQL query.
+PHP script connects to localhost DB at port `3306`, it handles requests by detecting request method, checking its parameters and executing SQL query, it is in the assets folder to match specification of path.
 I also rewrite ID from path parameter to query one, although the user doesn't notice, it is done by RewriteRule in `.htaccess` file.